 (3) Full identical sets of plans with the following:

 •Completed application •Owner information.
 (Including proof of ownership if owned for 1-year or less.) •Address and Assessors Parcel Number for the site. •A site plan showing all setbacks, streets, property lines, curb/gutters, sidewalks, utilities and driveway approaches. (to scale and dimensioned) •North, South, East, and West elevations.
-(At least two of these). •Location and type of all easements, (if applicable) •Grading plan. (if applicable) •Floor plan (to scale and dimensioned) •Foundation plan •Floor joist plan when applicable •Roof framing plan (For cut and stack only) •Mechanical plan (Indicating size and location of units and duct sizes) •Plumbing plan (Indicating location of DWV system and water and gas pipe size.) •Electrical plan (Include service size and location of main and sub panel) •Detail sheets •Elevation difference of 6" or more at property lines require retaining wall details and design calculations •Soils report (for expansive soil conditions) •Provide with plans, (2) two sets of: Energy Calculations, Engineered Stamped Truss Calculations, and Engineered stamped Structural Calculations.
+(At least two of these). •Location and type of all easements, (if applicable) •Grading plan. (if applicable) •Floor plan (to scale and dimensioned) •Foundation plan •Floor joist plan when applicable •Roof framing plan (For cut and stack only) •Mechanical plan (Indicating size and location of units and duct sizes) •Plumbing plan (Indicating location of DWV system and water and gas pipe size.) •Electrical plan (Include service size and location of main and sub panel) •Detail sheets •Elevation difference of 6" or more at property lines require retaining wall details and design calculations •Soils report (for expansive soil conditions) Fire sprinkler plans and calcs are required for all new residential construction •Provide with plans, (2) two sets of: Energy Calculations, Engineered Stamped Truss Calculations, and Engineered stamped Structural Calculations.

 Porterville is fortunate to have a vital business community, with firms that have a long history in town and give willingly of their time, talent and resources to make Porterville a better place to live and work.
 As such, each trimester the City of Porterville takes pleasure in acknowledging a local business that has contributed to the community's economic base.